Introduction to the 100 Pushups a Day Challenge

 What are the Benefits of Pushups?

-As a result, pushups can add muscle all over your body.
+As a result, pushups will add muscle all over your body.

 Daily pushups will help you improve your posture.